AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ### Known issues resolved this week

-* The [!DNL Create] canvas renders images in Meta ads incorrectly. <!-- GS-4864 -->
+* The [!DNL Create] Canvas renders images in Meta Ads incorrectly. <!-- GS-4864 -->
-* Discrepancy exists between MetaAds canvas previews and exported views. <!-- GS-4492 4401 -->
+* Discrepancy exists between Meta Ads Canvas previews and exported views. <!-- GS-4492 4401 -->
 * Uploaded images do not always include the expected smart tags. <!-- GS-4856 -->

-### Additional Enhancements and fixed issues
+### Additional enhancements and fixed issues

 * The Meta ad export CSV file now contains images as expected.
 Previously, the ZIP file contained the CSV export file and NULL files instead of images.  <!-- GS-5107 -->

 * Users can now enter text into the Template Detail view **[!UICONTROL Uploaded by]** field as expected.
-Previously, the spinner loader icon prevented users from entering text. <!-- GS-4887 -->
+Previously, the loading icon prevented users from entering text. <!-- GS-4887 -->

 * Users are no longer redirected to the Detail view of a brand after the brand has been deleted. <!-- GS-2663 -->

-* Editors no longer receive the following error when sending a canvas for review and approval: `You have no access to view comments on this Object`.  <!-- GS-5140 -->
+* Editors no longer receive the following error when sending variants for review and approval: `You have no access to view comments on this Object`.  <!-- GS-5140 -->

 * Updated the email template used by the review and approvals workflow. <!-- GS-5239 -->